If you were looking for a therapist what would you want to see on their profile? What would you look for in a good Psychology Today profile?

 PART 1: Ready to schedule an initial session to see how I can support you? call/email me 555-555-5555

-PART 2: Or get to know me a little bit better by checking out THIS (blog post or your website or another profile where you are listed).
+PART 2: Or get to know me a little bit better by checking out THIS.
+This can be a blog (see blogging tips on The Best Way for a Therapist to Get Their Blog Read), website (see easy website tricks on The Easiest Website Building Course), or another profile where you are listed.

 Now it’s our turn for a call to action: At iTherapy we go out of our way to make running your online private practice as simple as possible.
 One of those features comes with your very own profile.
 You can even link to it on your Psychology Today profile for added credibility!